LoesRuttenGithub/Thesis-Noise-Nulling/OnlineThesisText.md

 Description of LIFE space mission with 4 formation flying infrared telescopes.
 Paper presents an intstrument simulator with all sources of astrophysical noise (but not yet including instrumental noise) which was coupled with a Monte Carlo simulation of a synthetic exoplanet population.

 Based on 4 2m apertures, it was estimated that within 20 p of the sun, 25-45 rocky exoplanets within the habitable zones could be detected, and doubling these numbers with 3,5m apertures.
-In a first observation, estimates of radii and effective temperatures of exoplanets could be made, followed by estimates of of thermal emission spectra in a second visit.
+In a first observation, estimates of radii and effective temperatures of exoplanets could be made, followed by estimates of thermal emission spectra in a second visit.

 It is known from Kepler, Tess and Radial Velocity surveys that planets similar to Earth should be very abundant.
 In the future, James Webb Space Telescope may reveal if planets around red dwarfs can retain their atmospheres despite high levels of activity of their host stars.